 Epirus (Epirus) is the most mountainous region and one of the thirteen districts of Greece (surface 9450 sq. kilometers).
 Epirus got its name from "Apiros Gaia" which means the Infinite Earths.
-The Epirotans were, according to archaeologists one of the oldest well-organized Greek populations.
-Today, Epirus is aging.
-Young people more and more move to cities or tourist areas.
+The Epirotans were, according to archaeologists one of the oldest well-organised Greek populations.
+Today, Epirus is aging because more and more young people are moving to cities or tourist areas.
 Known tourist places in Epirus are Parga, Sivota and Zagoria (Zagorochoria).
 Important for the economy is Igoumenitsa because of the port.
 Epirus is easily reached via Italy by boat.
 Epirus is located in the northwestern part of the Greek mainland.
 In 2001 the region had 353 820 inhabitants.
-Epirus is bordered to the west by the Ionian Sea, in the north of Albania, in the east of Thessaly and Western Macedonia and in the south by Central Greece.
+Epirus is bordered to the west by the Ionian Sea, in the north by Albania, in the east by Thessaly and Western Macedonia and in the south by Central Greece.

 Epirus consists of four departments:

 - Department of Thesprotia (46 000 inhabitants) with its capital Igoumenitsa

 - Department of Ioannina (170 300 inhabitants) with its capital Ioannina

 - Department of Preveza (59 300 inhabitants) with its capital Preveza Town

 - Department of Arta (78 000 inhabitants) with its capital city of Arta.